Navigating the Out-of-Body ~ Lucid Dream Continuum

 I was not satisfied with these answers.
 I mean, you can have REM intrusions when you're awake (hallucinations), but that doesn't mean that you're in a dream.
 Similarly, if your doorbell or alarm get incorporated into your dream, it doesn't mean that you're awake.
 It's not that easy.
 In fact, I think these experiences suggest that we need to reconsider the way we think about dreams and consciousness entirely.

-This resonated with me to an extent.
-However, I would also add a spectrum along which certain dream elements have more stability (typical of an OBE) or more entropy (typical of an LD).
+There seems to be a spectrum along which certain dream elements have more stability (typical of an OBE) or more entropy (typical of an LD).
 When I started having OBEs, I initially concluded that the stability of what I was seeing meant that it was more real or consensual, but I think that's because I equated stability with the waking physical world (in which the wallpaper doesn't magically change colour - yet!).

 Between a lucid dream and an out-of-body experience: 'augmented reality'